 Getting on the road in Ireland is relatively straightforward.
-You will, of course, need a driver’s licence.
-The National Driver Licence Service is responsible for licencing drivers in Ireland.
-If you’ve got a vehicle, you’ll need to make sure that it’s taxed and insured.
-What’s involved?
+You will, of course, need a licence.
+The NDLS is responsible for issuing driving licences in the Republic of Ireland.
+If you’ve got a vehicle, you’ll need to make sure that it’s taxed and insured too.
 Do I need to get an Irish driver’s licence?
-EU & EEA Licences Drivers with an EU or EEA member state licence need never change to an Irish licence.
-If they wish to exchange their licence for an Irish one, they must do so within 10 years of their driver’s licence expiring.
+For EU & EEA licence holders Drivers with an EU or EEA member state licence need never change to an Irish licence.
+If they wish to exchange their licence for an Irish one, they need to do it within 10 years of their driver’s licence expiring.
 For other licence holders

 Dublin has four local authorities, which provide a host of services that make the city a great place to live.
 Each authority provides the same essential services.
 They just serve different areas of the city.

 Each council’s business support unit allows residents to avail of a range of business-related services, advice and information.
 These include planning permission, rates, building regulation enforcement, the issuing of licenses, guidance on commercial rates, tenders, casual trading, advertising, growing or starting your business, payments, permits and licensing and more.